kubedb/cli/docs/concepts/databases/mongodb.md

 - `replicas` represents number of replicas for configServer replicaset.
 Here, configServer is deployed as a replicaset of mongodb.
 - `prefix` represents the prefix of configServer nodes.
 - `configSource` is an optional field to provide custom configuration file for configSource (i.e mongod.cnf).
-If specified, this file will be used as configuration file otherwise default configuration file will be used.
+If specified, this file will be used as configuration file otherwise a default configuration file will be used.
 See below to know about [spec.configSource](/docs/concepts/databases/mongodb/#spec-configsource) in details.
 - `podTemplate` is an optional configuration for pods.
 See below to know about [spec.podTemplate](/docs/concepts/databases/mongodb/#spec-podtemplate) in details.
-- `storage` to specify pvcSpec for each node of configServer.
+- `storage` to specify pvc spec for each node of configServer.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 See below to know about [spec.podTemplate](/docs/concepts/databases/mongodb/#spec-storage) in details.

 #### spec.shardTopology.mongos